Bira/octopus-carnival/_drafts/wir-mm-4e-griffon.md

 used as a mount, the rimefire griffon grants its elemental resistances to its rider.

-The lore description for the fiery breath is fun: their bites absorbs the target's body heat, causing the creature's prominent horn to glow red-hot.
+The lore description for the fiery breath is fun: their bites absorb the target's body heat, causing the creature's prominent horn to glow red-hot.
 Once it stores up enough heat, it can release it as a blast.